QLeBot/stock_picker/README.md

 - [ ] Price history analysis
 - [ ] Automated trading signals

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## ⚠️ Disclaimer

 This tool is for educational and research purposes only.
 It does not constitute financial advice.
 Always conduct your own research and consult with financial professionals before making investment decisions.

-## 📞 Support

-For questions or issues, please open an issue on the GitHub repository or contact the development team.